tarantool/doc/doc/platform/configuration.rst

 -   *Instance*

-    To apply specific configuration options to a concrete instance, specify such options for this instance only.
+    To apply certain configuration options to a specific instance, specify such options for this instance only.
     In the example below, ``iproto.listen`` is applied to *instance001* only.